weakish/docs-en/views/realtime-guide-beginner.md

 Since `Conversation` objects are stored on LeanStorage, you can make use of indexes to improve the efficiency of querying, just like how you would do to other classes.
 Here are some suggestions for optimizing performance:

 - By default, indexes are created for `objectId`, `updatedAt`, and `createdAt` of `Conversation`, so querying by these fields would be naturally fast.
-- Although it’s possible to implement pagination with `skip` and `limit`, the speed would slow down when the dataset grows larger.
+- Although it's possible to implement pagination with `skip` and `limit`, the speed would slow down when the dataset grows larger.
 It would be more efficient to make use of `updatedAt` or `lastMessageAt` instead.
-- When searching for conversations containing a certain user by using `contains` on `m`, it’s recommended that you stick to the default `limit` (which is 10) and make use of `updatedAt` or `lastMessageAt` for pagination.
+- When searching for conversations containing a certain user by using `contains` on `m`, it's recommended that you stick to the default `limit` (which is 10) and make use of `updatedAt` or `lastMessageAt` for pagination.
 - If you app has too many conversations, consider creating a cloud function that periodically cleans up inactive conversations.

 ## Retrieving Messages